stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 To install Node.js on macOS, use [Homebrew](http://brew.sh/).

  If you use a Linux system that supports snaps for your development work, such as the Ubuntu desktop, you can install the [Node.js snaps](https://nodesource.com/blog/announcing-node-js-snap-linux-users/) that are maintained by [Nodesource](https://nodesource.com/).
-Otherwise, use the [Nodesource package repositories](https://github.com/nodesource/distributions).
+Otherwise, use the [recommended installation process for your distribution](https://nodejs.org/en/download/package-manager/).

 A standard Node.js installation provides you with: